In This Article

 - Contains Antioxidants: While it can't beautifully brighten your face the same way it does your mood, what caffeine does is no mean feat.
 By using products that contain antioxidants like the ones that are found in caffeine, you can limit the amount that your body produces free radicals, which are what cause fine lines and wrinkles.

-- Helps With Collagen Production: Beigic's site notes that green coffee bean oil can help aid in collagen and elastin production through the amino acids it contains.
+- Helps With Collagen Production: Beigic's site claims that green coffee bean oil can help aid in collagen and elastin production through the amino acids it contains.

 However, since there's a lot of hype (and resulting discourse) about what caffeine can and can't do in products, there's a lot of contradicting information.
 In fact, people can't always agree on what it does or doesn't do.
 "Caffeine is often included in skincare products claiming to help with cellulite or puffy eyes," says Paula Begoun, ingredient and product expert and founder of beloved skincare brand Paula's Choice.
 "But it doesn't work well for either concern.
 However, caffeine may have soothing properties and does provide antioxidant benefits."
 MacGregor has a different take: "[Caffeine] is most useful to brighten congested vessels under the eyes (constricts the blood vessels) and to de-puff puffy eyes."